Ningning-HOU/homepage/_pages/about.md

   - /about.html
 ---

-My name is HOU ningning.
+My name is HOU ningning (侯宁宁).
 I am a Ph.D. student at the Hong Kong Polytechnic University under surpervision of [Prof. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
 Prior to this, I received my B.Eng. degree from Beijing University of Posts and Telecommunications(BUPT) in 2017.